 Chiropractic was invented in 1895 and has since spread across the globe becoming the third largest healthcare profession in the western world.
 Traditionally, chiropractor’s focus on finding and treating areas of dysfunction within the spine, using manipulative therapy.

-Signs that a vertebral segment is dysfunctioning include joint pain, decreased range of joint motion, spasming and sore muscles attaching to the vertebrae and altered posture.
+Signs that a vertebral segment is dysfunctional include joint pain, decreased range of joint motion, spasming and sore muscles attaching to the vertebrae, and altered posture.

 If left alone these areas can lead to back pain, headaches, neck pain and can even altered nervous system function.